panchiniak/baremetal/README.md

 This will be used to allow Ansible to access the host machine with no need of typing your password.

-## Usage: change and/or run your playbook
+## Usage

+Replace `<host>` and `<user-name>` by the host you want to run the playbook against and your user name at the guest machine, and run:

 `cd ansible`

-`ansible-playbook -l <host> -i emnies-hosts -u <user-name> playbook.yml`
+`ansible-playbook -l <host> -i emnies_hosts -u <user-name> playbook.yml`

 Warning: read and understand `playbook.yml` file before running it.
-For safety concerns you should understand what you are doing.
+For safety concerns you should always understand what you are doing.